LLNL/llnl.github.io/about/licenses/index.md

 If your project has more than one license, then you must include *all* of the relevant licenses in your repository.
 We recommend that you name them with descriptive suffixes.
 For example, if your project is dual licensed under Apache-2.0 and MIT, you should have top-level `LICENSE-APACHE` and `LICENSE-MIT` files.

 Because GitHub does not automatically detect multiple licenses, we recommend *also* adding a top-level `COPYRIGHT` file with a summary of license details.
 GitHub's "view license" link will then point to this file.
 You can look at [Spack](https://github.com/spack/spack) and its `README.md`, `COPYRIGHT`, and `LICENSE-*` files for an example of how to organize a project with two licenses.
+See also the Linux Foundation's [recommendations for copyright notices](https://www.linuxfoundation.org/blog/blog/copyright-notices-in-open-source-software-projects).

 ## Other Considerations